Tignes: Climate

+Population

 Ski resort

 After the loss of the old village it was decided to develop a ski resort at the higher lake (Le Lac).
 This was surrounded by a bowl that is ideal for skiing and is headed by the Grand Motte glacier.
 The resort was developed largely during the 1960s and the building style reflects what was regarded as good building design at that time.
 In recent years the town has worked to improve the look of the new villages with some success.

 The lifts of Tignes have been managed since 1967 by the company STGM (The Société des Téléphériques de la Grande Motte).
 Many lifts are fast 6 or 8 person chairlifts and there are 113 snow cannons which produce 450,000 m2 of artificial snow each year.
 The ski area is linked through easy access with the adjacent resort of Val-d'Isère, combining to form the Tignes-Val d'Isere ski area (formerly known as Espace Killy).
 At 4.2 km, Tignes boasts the 4th longest funicular in the world.
 Ski trails in Tignes reach a height of 3456 m, aiding its reputation as one of the best resorts in the Alps for snow sureness.

 The resort has also become the home for Apex 2100, an international ski academy aiming to become the world's leading academy for young skiers.
 The academy is headed by former English rugby union player and coach, Sir Clive Woodward.